 Tianhe Yu, Ted Xiao, Austin Stone, Jonathan Tompson, Anthony Brohan, Su Wang, Jaspiar Singh, Clayton Tan, Dee M, Jodilyn Peralta, Brian Ichter, Karol Hausman, Fei Xia

-preprint [paper] [website]
+RSS 2023 [paper] [website]

 We present ROSIE: Scaling RObot Learning with Semantically Imagined Experience, where we augment real robotics data with semantically imagined scenarios for downstream manipulation learning.